Water And Wastewater Technology - Thompson Rivers University

 XWTP 0900 Small Wastewater Operation Systems

-This Small Wastewater Operation Systems course will introduce Small Wastewater Systems Operator to the numerous tasks and knowledge necessary in day to day operation such as wastewater characteristics, regulations, chemistry, collection, treatment and disposal.
+This Small Wastewater Operation Systems course will introduce Small Wastewater Systems Operators to the numerous tasks and knowledge necessary in day-to-day operation such as wastewater characteristics, regulations, chemistry, collection, treatment, and disposal.

 XWTP 0910 Wastewater Characteristics & Sources

-This course provides an introduction to the wastewater characteristics.
-It focuses on both domestic and industrial sources as they relate to the way wastewater is treated and disposed.
-Areas of study include basic descriptions of what is wastewater, why we have to treat wastewater, and the processes involved.
+This course provides an introduction to wastewater characteristics.
+It focuses on both domestic and industrial sources as they relate to the way wastewater is treated and disposed of.
+Areas of study include basic descriptions of what wastewater is, why we have to treat wastewater, and the processes involved.

 XWTP 0912 Industrial Wastewater Characteristics & Regulations